Preparedness Frequently Asked Questions

 Unless an emergency clearly is in the immediate vicinity (in which case, follow the instructions of safety officials or evacuate the area), the best approach would be to seek information/instructions from the nearest source – generally the nearest University building.

 Making a decision about whether to evacuate or shelter in place depends entirely on the emergency at hand.
-It is important for everyone to be prepared in advance by reviewing the information listed in the Emergency Preparedness link on the University Police web site, including the links to federal agencies such as Homeland Security and Federal Emergency Management Agency.
+It is important for everyone to be prepared in advance by reviewing the information listed in Emergency Preparedness, as well as federal agencies such as Homeland Security and Federal Emergency Management Agency (FEMA).